Samsung Electronics flags 53% jump in Q2 profit, topping estimates

 New COVID-19 outbreaks in regions such as India and Vietnam, as well as constrained supply of mobile processor chips, also hurt smartphone shipments, analysts said.

-Samsung shares have traded nearly flat so far this year versus a 15% rise in the wider market (.KS11).
+Samsung shares have traded nearly flat so far this year versus a 15% rise in the wider market.

 Samsung released only limited data in Wednesday’s regulatory filing ahead of the release of detailed earnings figures later this month.